animal-tree/Another-Version/2-Opposing-views.md

 ## Induced hair loss (*fellowship with man*)

 In the summer immediately at the head of my first year as a PhD student, my university-hospital doctor Lisa Beck prescribed a medication called Dupilumab.
 It's a biologic agent that one injects into their stomach that laser-targets a specific antibody associated with eczema.
 My eczema was severe and debilitating.
 Some time into taking the medication — I think maybe 8 months — my university-provided health insurance Aetna cut me off from the drug without warning.
 I wasn't notified by Aetna or my doctor, or the university-owned hospital, but by the university-owned intermediary deliverer, who was responsible for delivering the drug on a recurring basis to my doorstep, since it can't — or at least at the time couldn't — be provided for pick-up at a pharmacy.
 They called me and told me they couldn't reach my doctor, but for some reason Aetna had decided to no longer cover the prescription.

+`Aetna cut me off from Dupilumab about 8 months into my dependency.`

+`The deliverer couldn't reach my doctor.`

 I remember walking up and down Mt.
 Hope Avenue with my phone in a panic calling my doctor trying to reach her, and the university deliverer telling me they were trying to do the same and couldn't reach her either.
 After a while, my hair started falling out rapidly.
 I have no genetic predisposition to baldness, from any side of my family.
 The abnormally rapid hair loss was obviously due to the dependency and cessation.

 Though it fell out quickly, I didn't notice at first.
 The shower drains were filled with hair every day, and I thought it was maybe my housemate's girlfriend's.
 I didn't get to see my doctor until later in the Spring (when she scheduled it), a long time after, when I think much of the side and top of my head were bald.
 She diagnosed it as Alopecia Areata as a result of the sudden cessation of Dupilumab.
 To be clear, she diagnosed it as Alopecia Areata as a result of the sudden cessation<!-- of Dupilumab-->.
 She and her nurse took pictures and stored them in the university-hospital computers.

+`I wasn't given an appointment with my doctor until months after.`

+`The cessation first caused Alopecia Areata.`

 Eventually, she sorted out things with the university-provided health insurance, but by then it was too late.
 Most of my hair had fallen out.

 We finally got a delivery of the drug.
 I wasn’t sure whether it’d be safer at that point to re-instigate the dependency/addiction or avoid the drug at all costs.

+`The drug was delivered after I lost my hair.`

 Here's a personal story, since I was fixated with Taoism at the time: